Notice

 *Eggs (6 grams per egg-the whites contain the protein)

-*Soy milk (8 grams for 1 cup)
+*Soy milk (8 grams per 1 cup)

 *Greek yogurt (15 grams per 6-ounce)